List of Marvel Comics characters: C: Lilia Calderu

-Lilia Calderu is a character appearing in American comic books published by Marvel Comics.

 Lilia Calderu is the Witch-Queen of the Gypsies, the descendant of Cagliostro, and half-niece of Baron Mordo.
 She and her coven were charged with guarding the Books of Cagliostro.

 Lilia Calderu in other media

 Lilia Calderu appears in Agatha All Along, portrayed by Patti LuPone.
 This version is a 450-year-old Sicilian witch who specialises in divination and a member of Agatha Harkness' coven.
 Blessed with foresight but in a fragmented manner, Lilia sees glimpses of the future in a disorganised sequence.
 In the fourth trial, after Harkness, Jennifer Kale, and Billy Maximoff escape, Lilia decides to stay behind as the Salem's Seven close in.
 She reverses The Tower card, causing the entire room to turn upside down, impaling the Seven and presumably herself.
+After this, she finally experiences her life in a linear matter, starting with her first lesson in divination.

 Calico

-Calico (Becca Simon-Pinette) is a mutant character published by Marvel Comics.
+Calico (Becca Simon-Pinette) is a character appearing in American comic books published by Marvel Comics.
 Calico first appeared in Uncanny X-Men (Vol. 6) #1 (August, 2024) and was created by Gail Simone and David Marquez.

+Calico is a wealthy American mutant from an affluent family.
+After discovering her mutant nature, she fled with her horse Ember and joined the Outliers, a group of young mutants pursued by Hag.
+The group would go on to join Gambit's Louisiana team of X-Men as their students.

-Calico has the power psychokinesis in connection with her pet horse, Ember.
+Calico has the power of psychokinesis in connection with her pet horse, Ember.
 She has the ability to communicate and summon Ember, as well as generate psychic constructs to use as armor and offensive weaponry for both herself and Ember.

-Calico is a wealthy American mutant from an affluent family.
-After discovering her mutant nature, she fled with Ember and joined the Outliers, a group of young mutants pursued by the monstrous Hag (Sarah Gaunt).
-The group would go on to join the Louisiana team of X-Men as their students.